 Add to that the fact that many companies/nonprofits will not be approved for a line of credit anyway.
 It makes complete sense that the first place a company should look to is an alternative lender.

 A Cash Back Up Plan

 These are challenging times.
-Small businesses and nonprofits are looking for a cash backup plan for emergencies and opportunities.
+Small businesses and nonprofits are looking for a an instant business line of credit for emergencies and opportunities.
 Luckily, there are now more options.
 An application for a line of credit with Financing Solutions takes 2 minutes to fill out.
 There is no obligation and your credit is not run until you decide to set up an account.